Publish pictures online (2) - Use an online image sharing library

 - Your pictures become part of a very large collection of pictures and many people can find, see and comment on your pictures.
 Depending on your purpose, this might be a good thing.

-- Many online libraries offer printing services at much better quality and price than any regular stores like Costco, Walmart and Target.
+- Many online sharing companies offer photo printing services at better quality than regular stores like Costco, Walmart and Target.
+However Costco and Target have improved their photo printing quality and their price is really unbeatable.

 - Lots of programming power already available on the sharing platform.
 So many widgets are available immediately: comments, picture rating, community building, etc.